Title IX Frequently Asked Questions

 You can report any sexual misconduct concern to the Title IX Coordinator who will work with the appropriate Senior Official to determine next steps.

 Or, you can go directly to the Senior Official for the category of the Respondent.
 For example, if your complaint is against a student, you can report to the Dean of Students.
 If your complaint is against a faculty member, you can report to the Dean of the College.
-If your complaint is against a staff member, you can talk to Associate Vice President of Human Resources.
+If your complaint is against a staff member, you can talk to Assistant Vice President of Human Resources.
 Any complaint triggers an investigation by the Senior Official to determine if the alleged conduct meets the definition of sexual harassment or misconduct.

 Can a report be anonymous?